LSeu-Open/Enhanced-BioResearch/README.md

 - [Awesome Biological Image Analysis](https://github.com/hallvaaw/awesome-biological-image-analysis) - A curated list of software, tools, pipelines, plugins etc. for image analysis related to biological questions.
 - [Awesome Cytodata](https://github.com/cytodata/awesome-cytodata) - A curated list of software, datasets, landmark publications, and image-based profiling methods.
+- [Bio image Analysis with Python](https://github.com/BiAPoL/Bio-image_Analysis_with_Python) - A repository contains training resources for Python beginners who want to dive into image processing with Python.
 - [Python for Bioimage Analysis](https://github.com/RMS-DAIM/Python-for-Bioimage-Analysis) -  Repository for a Python bioimage analysis course which establishes the fundamentals of image analysis in the context of biological imaging.

 ## Bioinformatics